Adventures and advice in collecting Braves baseball cards in 2024

 If vintage and/or grading is your thing, West Georgia Sportscards is a great option as the staff there really know their vintage stuff and regularly do grading submissions.
 Sports Odyssey in Douglasville is a hidden gem as well as they are an old school dig through boxes/baskets kind of place that has fun treasures to find all over the place without breaking the bank.

 One new addition to my rotation is Draft Town Sports Cards in Sharpsburg.
-While they didn't have a ton of vintage offerings, what they did have was top-notch.
-The modern selection was surprisingly good, especially on the mid to high end, and they have loads of sealed products to choose from.
-On top of that, their pricing was very fair on singles which is becoming exceedingly rare with brick-and-mortar stores these days.
+While they didn't have a ton of vintage baseball offerings if that is your focus, what they did have was top-notch.
+The modern selection of Braves and non-Braves cards was surprisingly good, especially on the mid to high end, and they have loads of sealed products from the last couple of years to choose from if you are looking to rip some packs.
+On top of all of that, their pricing was very fair on singles which is becoming exceedingly rare with brick-and-mortar stores these days.